Murdervan/APP-KILLER/README.md

 See system spec (good for sale of your pc)
-- It can permanently delete files and also securely erase previously deleted ones it does not delete existing files—only traces of files that have already been deleted.
+- It can permanently delete files and also securely erase previously deleted ones it does not delete existing files—only traces of files that have already been deleted already.

 ### Notes